waynetee/tp/docs/UserGuide.md

 * If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

+* Our commands use slashes `/` as prefix identifiers, so do not use `/` in command arguments to prevent unintended results.
+    * `edit property 3 s/Anish s/o Reyaz` will save the seller name as `o Reyaz`.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* As many of our commands use slashes `/`, if possible do not use `/` in your inputs as it may lead to unexpected results.

 </div>